 The Round Tower

 I have never been inside a church like this one.
 In fact, I don't think many exist.
 This one in particular exudes Danish design at it's finest.
-I got a bus here on a cold day.
-For about 5 minutes I was the only person in and outside the entire building.
-Now that might not seem like long but when you're standing in the most breath taking place you've ever experienced and no one is around, it's pretty special...
+We got a bus here on a cold day and for about 5-10 minutes we were the only people in and outside the entire building.
+Now that might not seem like long, but when you're standing in the most breath taking place you've ever experienced and no one is around, it's pretty special...
 A little creepy but still special.

 Palmehuset, Botanisk Have

 Just like a lot of cities, Copenhagen has a botanical garden available to the public.
 However, this one is a little different than most.
-It's a greenhouse.
-In the middle of the city.
+It's a greenhouse, right in the middle of the city.
 It's like stepping foot into a rainforest dream.

 From Comme Des Garcons to Adidas, the Wood Wood stores are a mix of designer streetwear.